astavist/wishlink/README.md

 - [ ] **Event-Based Lists**: Special templates and organization options for specific events
 - [ ] **AI-Powered Recommendations**: Gift and list recommendations based on users' past interactions
 - [ ] **WishLink Community**: Community space for sharing gift ideas and finding inspiration

-## Contributing

-1. Fork this repository
-2. Create a new branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Create a Pull Request

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Developer